krenalis/krenalis/doc/src/developers/data-types.md

 })
 ```

-> Properties are described in detail in the dedicated Properties section.
-(TODO)

 You can also use the `types.ObjectOf` function to construct an `Object`.
 Unlike `types.Object`, it does not panic if a property is invalid but returns an error instead:

 ```go